Psychologist (ACT, CFT, CBT), death doula, supervisor, death&grief educator, writer LGBTQ+ friendly, grief-informed

 by postgraduate education in internship and residency.

-I did a Master degree in
+I did a Master

 psychology in the Odessa National University named after I.I.
 Mechnikova in 2019-2020.